What is an interest?

 - The issuer's credit risk premium.

-Also, the central bank of the country sets an interest rate which affects all the above-mentioned factors.
-Its control allows it to apply expansionist or restrictive economic policies by reducing or enlarging it.
+In addition, the country's central bank sets an interest rate that affects all the above factors.
+Its control allows it to apply expansionary or restrictive economic policies by reducing or expanding it.

-Ah, les intérêts !
-C’est un sujet qui peut sembler un peu aride au premier abord, mais qui est en réalité fascinant quand on y regarde de plus près.
-Parlons-en de manière plus accessible et concrète.
-Commençons par les simple interest.
-This is the most basic type of interest, a bit like the children's menu of the financial world.
-Imagine that you lend 100 euros to a friend.
-You agree that he will reimburse you 5% interest per year.
+Ah, interests!
+It’s a topic that may seem a bit dry at first, but is actually fascinating when you look at it more closely.
+Let’s talk about it in a more accessible and concrete way.
+Let’s start with the simple interest.
+This is the most basic type of interest, a bit like the kids' menu of the financial world.
+Imagine you lend a friend 100 euros.
+You agree that he will pay you back 5% interest per year.
 After a year, he will owe you 105 euros.
 Simple, right?

 Then, we have the compound interest.
 This is where it gets more interesting (no pun intended!).
-It’s as if your interests have petty interests of their own.
-Let's take our example again: if your friend keeps the money for a second year, you don't just calculate 5% on 100 euros, but on 105 euros.
+It's as if your interests themselves had small interests.
+Let's go back to our example: if your friend keeps the money for a second year, you don't just calculate 5% on 100 euros, but on 105 euros.
 It may seem trivial, but in the long term and with larger sums, it makes all the difference!

 Finally, there are the nominal and real interest.
-The nominal rate is the one they tell you, all beautiful and shiny.
+The nominal rate is the one you are told, all nice and shiny.
 The real rate takes inflation into account.
-It's a bit like the difference between your gross salary and what actually arrives in your bank account.
+It is a bit like the difference between your gross salary and what actually arrives in your bank account.

-Ultimately, understanding these different types of interests is a bit like learning the rules of a new game.
-Once you master them, you can really start having fun (or at least, make your money work smarter)!
-Do you have personal experience with any of these types of interests?
+Ultimately, understanding these different types of interest is a bit like learning the rules of a new game.
+Once you master them, you can really start having fun (or at least making your money work smarter)!
+Do you have personal experience with any of these types of interest?

 What are the types of interest rates?